noamik/wildfly-jvm-monitor/README.md

     UserParameter=jvm.processcontroller.running[*],/opt/jvm-monitor/monitor-jvm.sh "$1"
     UserParameter=jvm.processcontroller.limittrapstarter[*],/opt/jvm-monitor/monitor-jvm-limits.sh "$1"

+# Requirements

+The script collection has been tested on CentOS 6, 7 and SmartOS using an Oracle 1.7 jdk.
+Some script pathes are hardcoded due to timeconstraints which implies that the scripts in their current state have to be located in the folder `/opt/jvm-monitor`.

 # Disclaimer

 These scripts are provided as is and come with no warranty and no further documentation.
 They can't be deployed and run out-of-the-box.
 You will need to be familiar with wildfly, bash and zabbix to make use of it.
 They weren't intended for public release when written.
 I've published them upon request by: https://issues.jboss.org/browse/WFCORE-974#